mainlp/mainlp.github.io/_pages/website-notes.md

 bundle install
 ```

-## Build issues
+## Build/deploy issues

+Either click on the red X next to the commit, or go to https://github.com/mainlp/mainlp.github.io/actions and select the most recent run.
+Check if the note is on the "build" or the "deploy" side.
+Click on the corresponding button and go to the error message -- sometimes that's already helpful on its own, other times the error message is a good starting point for googling in case this issue or a similar one is discussed in some GitHub issue or on StackOverflow.
+Also check recent issues at https://github.com/jekyll/jekyll/issues?q=is%3Aissue and at https://github.com/alshedivat/al-folio/issues?q=is%3Aissue.

-Files to have a look at when troubleshooting build issues regarding dependency conflicts
+Files to have a look at when troubleshooting build issues regarding dependency conflicts:
-- Gemfile
+- Gemfile (in case of missing packages, or packages whose version should be changed).
+To see the change reflected locally, you also need to run `bundle install` in your local version.
-- https://github.com/mainlp/mainlp.github.io/blob/main/.github/workflows/jekyll.yml (sometimes changing the ruby version can help if there are nonsensical conflicts)
+- https://github.com/mainlp/mainlp.github.io/blob/main/.github/workflows/jekyll.yml (sometimes updating the ruby version can help if there are conflicts that otherwise seem hard to understand)